AlexanderShirokih/avangard-os/README.md

     - platform and os - independend drivers using designed cross-api
     - wrapper-apps for running Windows, Linux, and some other OS'es applications
     - and much more

-If you read this and want to help in the development of this project  - please mail me

-    alexandershirokih98@gmail.com